Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

+An important special case is the $L^{q}$ spectrum $\beta_{\mathfrak{\nu}}^{D/N}\coloneqq\GL_{\nu}^{D/N}$ of $\nu$, which is the relevant quantity in the one-dimensional case and also in certain higher-dimensional cases.
+While in the higher dimensional, we will particularly be interested in the set function

 with $b\geq0$ and $a\in\R$.
-We write $\J_{\nu,t}\left(Q\right)\coloneqq\J_{\nu,2/d-1,2/t}\left(Q\right)$ and $\J_{\nu}\left(Q\right)\coloneqq\J_{\nu,2/d-1,1}\left(Q\right)$.
-We note that the general parameter $a,b$ will also prove useful when considering polyharmonic operators in higher dimensions (see e.~g\@. \cite{KN21b}).
-In the forthcoming paper \cite{KN22b} we address the quantization problem, that is the speed of approximation of a compactly supported Borel probability measure by finitely supported measures (see \cite{MR1764176} for an introduction), by adapting the methods developed in \prettyref{sec:OptimalPartitions} and \prettyref{sec:Coarse-multifractal-analysis} to $\J_{\nu,a,1}$ with $a\in\R$ and identify the upper quantization dimension with the \emph{Rényi dimension with respect to $\nu$.}
+For $t\geq2$, we write $\J_{\nu,t}\left(Q\right)\coloneqq\J_{\nu,2/d-1,2/t}\left(Q\right)$ and $\J_{\nu}\left(Q\right)\coloneqq\J_{\nu,2/d-1,1}\left(Q\right)$.
+We note that the general parameter $a,b$ will also prove useful when considering polyharmonic operators in higher dimensions or approximation order with respect to \emph{Kolmogorov, Gel'fand,} or \emph{linear widths} as elaborated in \cite{KN21b,KesseboehmerWiegmann}.
+In these works, the deep connection to the original ideas of entropy numbers introduced by Kolmogorov also becomes apparent.
+In \cite{KN22b} we address the quantization problem, that is the speed of approximation of a compactly supported Borel probability measure by finitely supported measures (see \cite{MR1764176} for an introduction), by adapting the methods from \cite{KN2023} presented in \prettyref{sec:OptimalPartitions} to $\J_{\nu,a,1}$ with $a\in\R$ and identify the upper \emph{quantization dimension} of $\nu$ with its \emph{Rényi dimension.}

 Our most powerful auxiliary object is the (\textbf{D}irichlet/\textbf{N}eumann)\emph{ spectral partition function} with respect to $\nu$ given by the special choice $\J=\J_{\nu,a,b}$.
 As a consequence of \prettyref{lem: closed-cubes vs cubes-1} we know that the spectral partition function does not depend on the specific choice of the collection of dyadic cubes $\mathcal{D}_{n}^{D/N}$.
-We consider the critical exponent

-First, to obtain upper estimates of the spectral dimension, we construct optimal partitions using an adaptive partition algorithm as presented in \prettyref{sec:OptimalPartitions}.
-As a byproduct of \prettyref{sec:OptimalPartitions}, we are able to improve a result of \cite[Theorem 1]{Borzov1971} (see \prettyref{subsec:PartitionImprovemetBirmanSolomyak}).
-Let us define the set of $\J$-\emph{partitions} $\Pi_{\J}$ to be the set of finite collections $P$ of dyadic cubes such that there exists a partition $\tilde{P}$ of $\Q$ by dyadic cubes from $\mathcal{D}$ with $P=\left\{ Q\in\tilde{P}:\J\left(Q\right)>0\right\} $.
+First, to obtain upper estimates of the spectral dimension, we construct optimal partitions using an adaptive approximation algorithm as worded out in \cite{KN2023} and presented in \prettyref{sec:OptimalPartitions}.
+Let us define the set of $\J$-\emph{partitions} $\Pi_{\J}$ to be the set of finite collections of dyadic cubes such that for all $P\in\Pi_{\J}$ there exists a partition $\tilde{P}$ of $\Q$ by dyadic cubes from $\mathcal{D}$ with $P=\left\{ Q\in\tilde{P}:\J\left(Q\right)>0\right\} $.
 We define

 and